I’m loving this fresh berry and avocado salad lately.

 … what’s not to love?

-I call this an”anti-aging” summer salad because it’s jam-packed with healthy whole foods shown to help skin stay soft, smooth, clear, and youthful looking:
+This avocado salad is also jam-packed with healthy whole foods shown to help skin stay soft, smooth, clear, and youthful looking:

 - Avocado – packed with biotin, a vitamin that prevents brittle hair and nails and dry skin